 harmful when ingested in small quantities.
 In the case of coconut oil, I would not go

-out of my way to use it in large amounts, but occasionally consuming small amounts of
+out of my way to use it in large amounts, but occasionally consuming small amounts should be fine.

 coconut oil stimulating the thyroid gland.
 Could you give me your opinion